nth10sd/practical-javascript-fuzzing/demo-notes.md

 * Clone [funfuzz](https://github.com/MozillaSecurity/funfuzz) off GitHub and install it via `pip`
   * `git clone https://github.com/MozillaSecurity/funfuzz ~/funfuzz`
-  * `pushd ~/funfuzz && pip install --user --upgrade -r requirements.txt && popd`
+  * `pushd ~/funfuzz && python3 -m pip install --user --upgrade -r requirements.txt && popd`
     * You need to be in the funfuzz directory for the requirements to be installed properly

 * Enable some Mercurial extensions